ethanKletschke/TSX-Portfolio-App/README.md

 ## Credits

-- W3Schools helped as a brief guide.
+- W3Schools helped as a brief guide/refresher.
-- MDN Web Docs helped for more detailed explanations.
+- MDN Web Docs helped for more detailed explanations and guides.
 - ChatGPT helped for a couple ideas and _**some**_ problem solving.
 - Special thanks to:
   - Sabrielle, my girlfriend, for the continued support and for helping me with